gecko0307/box/box-format-specification.md

 A file entry consists of the following:
 * 4 bytes (uint) - file path size in bytes
 * N bytes - file path in UTF-8 encoding.
-Path is relative to root directory (that is, a directory that was used to pack).
+Path is relative to root directory (that is, a directory contents of which was packed in *.box file).
 Directory separator character is "/" under all platforms
 * 8 bytes (ulong) - file byte offset relative to beginning of the *.box file
 * 8 bytes (ulong) - file size in bytes